Forum Latest Posts

 • TGV high-speed trains:

-• from Paris to Belgium (Brussels) - 5 euro (both 1st and 2nd class)
+• Paris to Belgium (Brussels): 9 euro (both 1st and 2nd class)

-• TGV Lyria from Paris to Switzerland (Basel, Zurich, Geneve, Bern, Lausanne) – 9 euro (2nd class) or 25 euro (1st class)
+• TGV Lyria from Paris to Switzerland (Basel, Zurich, Geneve, Bern, Lausanne): 25 euro (2nd class) or 52 euro (1st class)

-• from Paris to Luxembourg – 3 euro (both 1st and 2nd class)
+• Paris to Luxembourg: 6 euro (both 1st and 2nd class)

-• ICE Alleo from Paris to Mannheim & Frankfurt – 13 euro (2nd class) or 30 euro (1st class)
+• ICE Alleo from Paris to Germany (Mannheim & Frankfurt): 13 euro (2nd class) or 30 euro (1st class)

-• Elipsos Trenhotel EuroNight trains from Paris to Barcelona & Madridsleeperette (reclining seats) 50 euro, 4 bed sleeper 75 euro, 2 bed sleeper 116 euro, single slepeer 174 euro, luxury double sleeper 168 euro & luxury single sleeper 216 euro
+• Elipsos Trenhotel EuroNight trains from Paris to Barcelona & Madrid – sleeperette (reclining seats) 50 euro, 4 bed sleeper 75 euro, 2 bed sleeper 116 euro, single slepeer 174 euro, luxury double sleeper 168 euro & luxury single sleeper 216 euro (service canceled, instead introduced daytime high-speed trains Paris-Barcelona with change there for Madrid)

-• Thello trains (former Artesia de Nuit) from Paris to Milan, Rome & Venice overnight trains – 25 EUR (6 berth couchette), 65 EUR (3 bed sleeper) etc. (interrail passes are not valid for Thello trains anymore, so passengers will have to use ordinary point-to-point tickets)
+• Thello trains (former Artesia de Nuit) from Paris to Milan, Rome & Venice overnight trains: 25 EUR (6 berth couchette), 65 EUR (3 bed sleeper) etc. (Interrail passes are not valid for Thello trains anymore, instead offered pass holders discount)

-• Intercités de Nuit (former Lunéa) trains from Paris to Portbou & Irun, from Nice to Irun, from Strasbourg to Portbou – sleeping seat (sleeperette) 6 euro, 6 berth (2nd class) couchette 20,6 euro or 4 berth couchette (1st class) for the same 20,6 euro
+• Intercités de Nuit (former Lunéa) trains from Paris to Portbou & Irun, from Nice to Irun, from Strasbourg to Portbou: sleeping seat (sleeperette) 9 euro, 6 berth (2nd class) couchette 18,80 euro or 4 berth couchette (1st class) for the same 18,80 euro

 Germany (DB):